meerk40t/meerk40t/README.md

 # MeerK40t
 Laser software for the Stock-LIHUIYU laserboard.
-This is the stock board for most K40 Laser Cutters.
-M2 Nano, et al.
+This is the stock board for most K40 Laser Cutters, M2 Nano, et al.

 MeerK40t (pronounced MeerKat) is a built-from-the-ground-up MIT licensed open-source laser cutting software.
 It's a replacement for LaserDrw, Corel Laser, and K40 Whisperer.

-With the dual driver support it can run aside any of these programs, without needing any special.
+With the dual driver support it can run aside any of these programs, without breaking anything.
 It's written in python and has precompiled versions for Windows, Mac OSX, and Raspberry Pi.
 Available: https://github.com/meerk40t/meerk40t/releases

 # Installing

-Windows, OSX, Raspberry Pi, and Linux Versions.
+Windows, OSX, Raspberry Pi, and Linux (sometimes) Versions.
 Everything is prebundled.
 You can just run the file. https://github.com/meerk40t/meerk40t/releases

-Download the version you need and run.
+Download the version you need and run it

+---

-If you need want something more complex or need to run from Python directly: https://github.com/meerk40t/meerk40t/wiki/Alternative-Installs
+If you need/want something more complex or need to run from Python directly: https://github.com/meerk40t/meerk40t/wiki/Alternative-Installs

-# Features

-* Built in Raster Preprocessing, RasterWizard.
-* Dual drivers, use either the Whisperer method or LaserDrw method.
-* Grid/Guides, Zoom and Pan scene Navigation (use middle mouse button, mouse wheel).
-* Easy Object Manipulation.
-* PPI Power modulation (Yes, power modulation for the M2 Nano)
-* Multi-K40 support.
-* Drag-and-Drop support for SVGs/Images.
-* On-the-fly job Processing
-* Multi-language support.
-* Modular/Hackable Add-On and Kernel API.
-* Pixel perfect curve cutting.
-* Command Line Interface

 # GUI